vrcarva/WNMM_probing/README.md

 4. correlate feature series with parameter varied to induce seizure state (or simulation time)

-**SimFeatures.py** does steps 1 and 2 - simulate several model configurations (I-A,I-B,I-K, II-A,II-B,II-K) and save extracted features from each one to .npy files.
+**SimFeatures.py** steps 1 and 2 - simulate several model settings (I-A,I-B,I-K, II-A,II-B,II-K) and save extracted features from each one to .npy files.
 Correlation measures between features and shifted parameters are also calculated and saved to .pkl files.
-Block 3 of the script simulates an instance of the model in configuration I-A with and without probing stimuli to generate Figure 2 from the paper.
+Block 3 of the script simulates an instance of the model in with and without probing stimuli to generate Figure 2 from the paper.

-**Make_figs.py** loads the extracted features and generates the figures showed in the manuscript.
+**Make_figs.py** loads .npy files with the extracted features and generates the figures in the manuscript.

+**simWNMMoriginal.py** to simulate the original Wendling model